Tax Information for PhD Students

 PhD students may be asked to complete onboarding paperwork when they matriculate into their program.
 It is essential to complete this paperwork in a timely manner and by the due dates you are given.
 You should wait to complete this paperwork until you receive instructions from your department.

-Students on F-1 or J-1 visas who receive stipend or assistantship payments may be eligible for tax treaty benefits based on their country of residence.
+Students on F-1 or J-1 visas who receive payments may be eligible for tax treaty benefits based on their country of residence.
 More information is available on the tax treaty benefits website.

 Tax Forms Students Receive

 PhD Students will receive different tax forms depending on their funding source.
-If students have more than one funding source per year (e.g. stipend in Autumn, TA in Winter and Spring), they will receive the paperwork associated with each funding source consistent with the table below:
+If students have more than one funding source per year (e.g. Fellowship Stipend in Autumn, Pedagogical Training Assignment in Winter and Spring), they will receive the paperwork associated with each funding source consistent with the table below:

 Funding Source US Citizen or Permanent Resident or Resident for Tax Purposes International Student (F-1 or J-1 visa holder)